Kingsmill massacre: Inquest

+Legacy

+On the 29th April 2025 a watchdog report into the Kingsmill Massacre identified a series of failings in the original police investigation of the incident, including a "wholly insufficient" deployment of resources to catch the killers.

 Commemoration

+The memorial at the site of the massacre.
+The minibus was stopped at the left side of the road.

 There is a memorial in Bessbrook dedicated to 'The Innocent Victims Murdered at Kingsmills'.
 For many years after the massacre there was a small memorial at the site of the massacre.
 A new and much larger memorial was built there in 2012.
 This memorial has been vandalised and it is claimed there was an attempt to "intimidate" the builders.
 The following year, Northern Ireland's Environment Minister Alex Attwood (of the SDLP) apologised after his department mistakenly sent a letter to the landowner demanding it be removed for lack of planning permission.
 Unionist politician William Irwin criticised the department and said it had not taken action against "illegal roadside terrorist memorials" erected by republicans.

 In February 2012, controversy arose when Willie Frazer of FAIR proposed a "March for Justice" in which the victims' relatives, along with 11 loyalist bands, would follow the route taken by the workmen the night they were killed.
 This would have meant passing through the mainly Catholic village of Whitecross and past the homes of the Reavey family, where the three brothers had been killed the night before the massacre.
 Over 200 people opposed the march at a meeting with the Parades Commission in Whitecross.
 Local SDLP and Sinn Féin politicians also opposed it, saying it would raise sectarian tension in the area.
 The Parades Commission approved the march on condition that there be no marching bands, flags, banners or placards.
 One organiser received a death threat telling him that he would be shot and his church would be burnt if the march went ahead.
 The organisers postponed the march; a move that was welcomed by local nationalist politicians and by Ulster Unionist politician Danny Kennedy.